TrackPolitics logoTrackPolitics

 AI-generated

-Robin Swann is the Ulster Unionist MP for South Antrim, first elected on 4 July 2024.
-He serves on the Northern Ireland Affairs Committee (from 2026-01-12) and on the Rare Cancers Bill committee (from 2025-06-26).
-As a Westminster MP, he represents South Antrim and is a member of the Ulster Unionist Party.
+Robin Swann is the Ulster Unionist MP for South Antrim, elected on 4 July 2024.
+He currently sits on the Northern Ireland Affairs Committee and on the Rare Cancers Bill committee, representing his constituents at Westminster.
+Details of his career before becoming an MP are not included in the provided data.

 Voting Patterns